 Reindeer Sledding in Lapland

 If there is more fun to be had on four legs, then I would like to know about it.
-During a recent work trip to Swedish Lapland and the Arctic Circle town of Kiruna, reindeer sledding was on the itinerary.
+During a work trip to Swedish Lapland and the Arctic Circle town of Kiruna, reindeer sledding was on the itinerary.
 I imagined it would be sort of like a pony ride except, well, with reindeer doing the slow plodding.
 Not even close.

 Reindeer are deeply intertwined with the culture of the Sami people – indigenous people of the Arctic living primarily in Norway, but also in the northern reaches of Sweden and Finland.
 While certainly less to an extent today in wealthy and modern Scandinavia than in times past, many Sami still rely on their reindeer herds for food, skins for clothing, transport and more.
 And any reindeer you see roaming about northern Sweden, tossing its antlers about in the snow searching for a snack, certainly belongs to a Sami.